 - their email address (if you wish, you can request a verification email to confirm this is correct and as a double opt-in to check it really is who they say it is – particularly important for petitions; Fig 3: 4).
 If you make email optional, or omit it, then you are allowing anonymous responses.
 Obviously you can’t verify it if email address is not given.

 - address, or just postcode (required or optional)

-- box to agree to storage and processing of their data (there is no No answer to this, as it’s the whole point of the form, but asking permission makes the consent explicit, and stores the date-stamped evidence with the form subscription as required by GDPR)
+- box to agree to storage and processing of their data (there is no No answer to this, as it’s the whole point of the form, but asking permission makes the consent explicit, and stores the date-stamped evidence with the response as arguably required by GDPR)